tboldagh/FunRootAna/index.md

 In the above example the `HIST2` can be replaced by `PROF1`.
 If the `x()` would be a boolean access the `EFF1` filling would be implemented identically.

 ## Context of the histogram
 We often need to make similar histograms for different selection of data.
-For that the FunRootAna provides context switching helper, `HCONTEXT` taking the `string` argument.
-The names of histograms in the  scope where the context is defined obtain a common prefix in their name.
+For that the FunRootAna provides context switching helper, `HCONTEXT` taking the `std::string` argument.
+With this names of histograms in the  scope where the context is defined obtain a common prefix in their name.
 The `HCONTEXT` should be used instead of tweaking histogram name.
 (This behavior allows certain optimization.)
+However, above all the `HCONTEXT` allows to structure output logically.

-An example illustrates the use of the context:
+An example below illustrates the use of the context:
 ```c++
 {
     HCONTEXT("HighRes_");